The Early History of North Philadelphia, PA

 North Philadelphia

-The region of North Philadelphia is the area immediately north of Vine Street and Center City.
+The region of North Philadelphia is immediately north of Vine Street and Center City.
 It is centrally located within Philadelphia County in Pennsylvania.
-The Delaware River flows along the southern border and the Schuylkill River along its western edge.
+The Delaware River flows along its southern border, and the Schuylkill River flows along its western edge.
 Some of the communities found in the area include Brewerytown, Fairmount, Fishtown, Glenwood, Hartranft, Koreatown, Northern Liberties, Poplar, and Juniata.

 Early History

-However, in the mid 19th century, rapid urban expansion caused the implementation of The Consolidation Act of 1854.
+In the mid-19th century, rapid urban expansion caused the implementation of The Consolidation Act of 1854.
 This law reallocated many of the townships within the county to the city of Philadelphia.
 This caused an influx of European immigrants to move into the area, putting an end to the Northern region serving as a suburb to the city.
 Row houses were built, but many of the neighborhoods kept the name of their ancestral villages despite being decentralized.

 Historical Landmarks & Museums